1. EDITORIAL: I have a basic income

 9. LINKS AND OTHER INFO

-For links to dozens of BIG websites around the world, go to http://www.usbig.net/links.html.
-These links are to any website with information about BIG, but USBIG does not necessarily endorse their content or their agendas.
+For links to dozens of BIG websites around the world, go to http://www.usbig.net/links.

 The USBIG Network Newsletter